-In the alternative medicine and nutrition community, bone broth is all the rage (and for good reason), but guys, it tastes sooo gross!
-Seriously, how is no one talking about this!??
+I know that in the alternative medicine and nutrition community, bone broth is all the rage (and for good reason), but guys, it’s seriously nasty tasting!
+I mean how is no one talking about this!?

-After trying to swallow down several gulps of straight-up-broth, I came to the conclusion that this liquid gold would have to be incorporated into some kind of super flavourful dish.
+After trying to swallow down several gulps of straight-up-broth, I came to the conclusion that this liquid gold (no matter how healthy it is) would have to be incorporated into some kind of SUPER FLAVOURFUL dish.

 Health Benefits of Bone Broth: